kentdlee/SCSI/source/index.rst

     bombEntry.pack()

 You can read the comments above to see how the *StringVar* can be used to set the number of bombs of the Minesweeper application.
 Then you can use the value by calling *get* as the comment above says.
-For instance, if we wanted the number of bombs of the minesweeper application, we could write this.
+For instance, to get the number of bombs of the minesweeper application, we could write this.

 .. code-block:: python

     bombCount = int(self.bombVar.get())

-The other nice addition is to keep track of elapsed time in seconds.
-This can be done by using the *after* method on the *Tkinter* root window and using the *datetime* module.
+The other nice feature of this application keeps track of elapsed time in seconds.
+This is done by using the *after* method on the *Tkinter* root window and using the *datetime* module.
 By writing this code in your *MineSweepApplication* class

 .. code-block:: python

     self.master.update(1000,ticktock)

-you can call the *ticktock* method after approximately one second.
-When new game is selected, you can record the *startTime* by using the
+The *ticktock* method is called after approximately one second.
+When new game is selected, the *startTime* is recorded by using the
 *datetime* module's *now* function as follows.

 .. code-block:: python